numbworks/nwcommitaverages/README.md

 From the documentation:

-> `nwcommitaverages` is a CLI application designed to calculate the average time between git commits.
+> `nwcommitaverages` is a CLI application designed to calculate the average time between Git commits.

 ## Getting started